osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 # Diagnostics configuration

-This section provides information on how to configure your OSIsoft adapters so that diagnostics data is produced and stored at the designated health endpoint.
+OSIsoft adapters can be configured to produce and store diagnostics data at a designated health endpoint.

 For more information about adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).